 Are you struggling with missing teeth?
 So are a lot of people.
-According to epidemiological studies, it’s estimated that over 178 million Americans are missing at least one tooth and approximately 40 million Americans are missing all of their teeth.
+According to epidemiological studies, it’s estimated that over 178 million Americans are missing at least one tooth, and approximately 40 million are missing all of their teeth.
 Fortunately, you have many options when it comes to restoring your smile.
 One of the most popular is dental implants, but you may have seen some misinformation about them floating around.
-Your implant dentist shares some myths about dental implants and why they aren’t true.
+Your implant dentist shares 4 myths about dental implants and reveals why they aren’t true.

 Myth 1: Dental Implants Are Painful

 Most people who have received dental implants claim that they felt very little discomfort throughout the process.
 During the procedure, local anesthesia is used to numb the area to ensure that you are comfortable.
 There could be some discomfort and pain associated with the healing of the implant, but your dentist will help you get the medications you need to recover comfortably.

 Myth 2: Implants Won’t Match Your Natural Teeth

 If you have a skilled dentist who places and restores your implant properly, there should be no way to distinguish it from your natural teeth.
 No one will know you have dental implants unless you tell them.
 Implant restorations are custom made so they are the exact shape and color required for a perfect match.